For born Catholics, familiarity with their faith can produce an inattentiveness to its inner coherence and its

 Father James V. Schall, S.J.
 "Catholicism: What else is there?"
 Homiletic and Pastoral Review (June, 1995).

 The Homiletic & Pastoral Review is published by Ignatius Press, 2515 McAllister St., San Francisco, CA 94118, 1-800-651-1531.

-Father James V. Schall, S.J., is emeritus Professor of Political Philosophy at Georgetown University for thirty-five years, was one of the most prolific Catholic writers in America.
-Among his many books are A Line Through the Human Heart: On Sinning and Being Forgiven, On Islam: A Chronological Record, 2002-2018, Reasonable Pleasures: The Strange Coherences of Catholicism, The Mind That Is Catholic: Philosophical & Political Essays, On the Unseriousness of Human Affairs: Teaching, Writing, Playing, Believing, Lecturing, Philosophizing, Singing, Dancing; Roman Catholic Political Philosophy; The Order of Things; The Regensburg Lecture; The Life of the Mind: On the Joys and Travails of Thinking; Schall on Chesterton: Timely Essays on Timeless Paradoxes; Another Sort of Learning, Sum Total Of Human Happiness, and A Student's Guide to Liberal Learning.Copyright © 2012 James V. Schall, S.J.
+James V. Schall, S.J.
+1928-2019, who served as a professor at Georgetown University for thirty-five years, was one of the most prolific Catholic writers in America.
+Among his many books are A Line Through the Human Heart: On Sinning and Being Forgiven, On Islam: A Chronological Record, 2002-2018, Reasonable Pleasures: The Strange Coherences of Catholicism, The Mind That Is Catholic: Philosophical & Political Essays, On the Unseriousness of Human Affairs: Teaching, Writing, Playing, Believing, Lecturing, Philosophizing, Singing, Dancing; Roman Catholic Political Philosophy; The Order of Things; The Life of the Mind: On the Joys and Travails of Thinking; Another Sort of Learning, Sum Total Of Human Happiness, and A Student's Guide to Liberal Learning.Copyright © 2012 James V. Schall, S.J.

 back to top